whatacold/linux-multiplexing-comparison/README.md

 * `FD_SETSIZE` of select

     The four macros `FD_*`, which come with `select`, depend on a macro, `FD_SETSIZE`, which is 1024 in my box.
 What it means is that `select` could only watch fd less than 1024, that is definitely not what I want.

     So in order to break this limitation, I handle the bit array of fd myself.
     And it breaks the POSIX standard too.

 * epoll

     the watched fd of epoll could not be a regular one, such as regular file fd.

+# References

 [1] [epoll - Wikipedia](https://en.wikipedia.org/wiki/Epoll)